 We are client focused and have an innovative approach to all we do.
 We have built a formidable reputation for taking on big corporations who often try to use their financial might to crush genuine claims.
 These include major oil companies, international airlines, train operating companies, local government and the NHS.

-We are also one of the leading specialists in the UK in environmental personal injury cases including the toxic waste case of Corby Group Litigation v Corby Borough Council.
+We are also one of the leading specialists in the UK in environmental personal injury cases including the toxic waste case of Corby Litigation v Corby Borough Council and the Buncefield Oil Terminal disaster.
 We have acted for victims of the Hatfield, Ladbroke Grove, Watford, Southall and Potters Bar train crashes and have the necessary experience to deal with individual claims and class actions.

 We have in-depth experience of damage recovery in cases of serious injuries, regularly on behalf of our clients recovering six figure sums.
 In two important recent cases, we recovered damages in excess of 2 million pounds.

 The personal injury team work is supervised by Solicitors who are members of the Law Society Personal Injury Panel as well as a Fellow and Senior Litigator in the Association of Personal Injury Lawyers.